 Cianelli’s illustrious career is proven by the coaching awards he has collected over the years.
 For the 2013 season, he was awarded both the indoor and outdoor NCAA Southeast Region Coach of the Year honor by the USTFCCCA.
 Cianelli was also named the ACC Indoor Men’s Coach of the Year for leading the Hokies to their second ACC Indoor Track and Field Title in three years.
 Since 2007, Cianelli has been selected as the ACC Coach of the Year eight times and the NCAA Southeast Region Coach of the Year 12 times.

 Cianelli has assembled one of the most accomplished coaching staffs in America.
-Associate Head Track and Field coach Greg Jack has produced 11 NCAA individual National Champions and 55 All-America honors in the throwing events during his coaching career at Virginia Tech.
-Jack has also coached a total of 45 conference champions, 37 of those in the ACC and another 8 in the Big East Conference.
+Associate Head Track and Field coach Greg Jack has produced 11 NCAA individual National Champions and 58 All-America honors in the throwing events during his coaching career at Virginia Tech.
+Jack has also coached a total of 46 conference champions, 38 of those in the ACC and another eight in the Big East Conference.
 Jack has also coached several Olympians including Olympic finalists Marcel Lomnicky in the hammer throw and Cleopatra Borel in the shot put.
 Jack was selected as the National Throws Coach of the Year in 2006.

 Former Hokie Ben Thomas is the Head Cross Country and Distance coach.
 In 2012, Thomas led the Hokies to the ACC title in cross country and to the NCAA National Cross Country Championships where they placed 22nd.
 Thomas was selected ACC Cross Country Coach of the Year for 2012.
-His athletes have produced 24 All America honors and 30 conference champions during his tenure at Tech.
-Natalie Hall, an All-American for Virginia Tech in 2009, is the assistant cross country and distance coach.
+His athletes have produced 29 All America honors and 35 conference champions during his tenure at Tech.

 Charles Foster is the men’s sprint/hurdle coach and started at Tech in the fall of 2009 after a successful career as the men’s sprint/hurdle coach at Clemson.
 Foster quickly made a reputation for himself, earning the USTFCCCA NCAA Southeast Region Coach of the Year in 2010.
 Under Foster, Harrison won three NCAA national titles in the hurdles in 2010 and was selected by Track and Field News as the Collegiate Athlete of the Year.
 Harrison also won the prestigious Bowerman award as the most outstanding collegiate female track and field athlete in the nation for 2010.
 In 2008, Foster was honored by the USTFCCCA as the Men’s National Coach of the Year for the sprints and hurdles.
 Foster is a former world record holder in the 110-meter high hurdles and a USA Olympian in 1976.

 Bob Phillips, an All-American for Virginia Tech in the pole vault in 1980, coaches the Tech pole vaulters.
 Phillips was recognized in 2011 by the USTFCCCA as the NCAA Southeast Region Assistant Coach of the Year.
-Since 2000, Phillip’s athletes have earned 28 All America honors in the pole vault and he has coached a total of 34 conference champions at Virginia Tech.
+Since 2000, Phillip’s athletes have earned 33 All-America honors in the pole vault and he has coached a total of 37 conference champions at Virginia Tech, including 26 in the ACC.

 The Virginia Tech track & field and cross country programs continue to achieve at a high level in the classroom.
+2014 saw Frances Dowd and Stephan Munz named to the Capital One Academic All-America Team.
 In 2013, Alexander Ziegler was named by the USTFCCCA as the National Student Athlete of the Year as well as a Capital One Indoor Academic First Team All American.
 Frances Dowd won the NCAA Elite 89 Award for the 2012 NCAA Indoor season honoring the student-athlete with the highest GPA at the NCAA Championships.
 Kelly Phillips became a two time Capital One Academic First Team All American in 2011.
 Kelly also won the NCAA Elite 88 Award as the student athlete with the highest GPA at the NCAA Championships.
-For the 2013 season, 16 total Hokie track and field athletes were named to the All-ACC Academic Team.
+For the 2014 season, 18 total Hokie track and field athletes were named to the All-ACC Academic Team.
 In addition, the women’s cross country team earned USTFCCCA All-Academic recognition for the eighth year in a row.
 In 2010, both Matej Muza and Kristi Castlin were honored as the ACC scholar-athletes of the year for track and field.
-Since 2004, nine Virginia Tech track and field athletes have earned a total of 13 Academic All-America honors.
+Since 2004, 10 Virginia Tech track and field athletes have earned a total of 15 Academic All-America honors.

 PREVIOUS COACHING EXPERIENCE